ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse and worked on a WordPress project.

 **Thoughts:** Today I learned about working with strings, using the .length, and a bit about objects.
 I also worked on a WordPress project for a friend.
 I was editing the Sass of a theme, and with help, I edited a bit of the PHP.
 I've never learned about PHP before, but it was very interesting and I look forward to learning it later.

+### Day 6: 25 August 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I completed another section of the 'JavaScript Basics' course on Treehouse and created a mini Mad Libs games using prompt(), variables, and others.
+I had a lot of fun with it and I feel like I am really understanding the basics so far!!